vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 velero restore create --from-backup <your-backup-name>
 ```

+For the volume restores with changing storage class, please refer to [StorageClass Mapping](storageclass-mapping.md)

 For more restore options, please refer to [Velero Document](https://velero.io/docs/v1.5/).

 Velero restore will be marked as `Completed` when volume snapshots and other Kubernetes metadata have been successfully